Lightning and Electricity

 To start, open a new blank image in Acorn with a white background, File ▸ New.
 The dimensions used here are 1200 x 1200 pixels.
 Click 'OK'.
 Create a black to white gradient similar to the one shown below.
 It is important to move the black and white gradient tabs in towards each other.

 Add a new layer, Layer ▸ New Layer.
 Set the blending mode to 'difference'.
 Go to Filter ▸ Generator ▸ Render Clouds.
 The settings used here are shown below.
 Make sure the 'from' color is white and the 'to' color is black.
-Click 'Flatten'.
+Click the 'Flatten' button at the top of the filters (it looks like a downward arrow).

 Go to Filter ▸ Color Adjustment ▸ Levels.
 Move the left most tab to the right until the electricity is mostly isolated.
-Click ‘Flatten’.
+Click the ‘Flatten’ button at the top of the filters.

 If you have any lingering white areas not associated with the electricity, use the eraser tool to get rid of them.
 Then, go to Filter ▸ Color Adjustment ▸ Transparentomatic.
 Choose black as the color to be removed and adjust the tolerance.
-Click 'Flatten'.
+Click the’ Flatten' button.

 Bring the electricity you have created into the image you want to use it in, or vice versa.
-An image of a haunted house has been brought in via File ▸ Add Images and placed below the electricity layer in the layers list.
 Change the blending mode of the electricity layer to 'screen'.
 You can also try blending mode 'color dodge'.

 Duplicate the lightning bolt layer, Layer ▸ Duplicate Layer.
 While on the duplicated layer, go to Filter ▸ Tile Effect ▸ Kaleidoscope.
 Change the count to '2' and play around with the angle and center placement.
-Click 'Flatten'.
+Click the ‘Flatten' button.

 Select Layer ▸ Rotate and Transform ▸ Scale and Rotate.
 Move, rotate, and scale the lightning to create your desired look.
 Repeat the same steps with your other lightning bolts.